ArmorDarks/grunt-gray-matter/README.md

 Allows to alter path (property) under which extracted Gray Matter content will be placed in `dest` JSON file.

+You can see [here](https://github.com/LotusTM/Kotsu/blob/master/tasks/data.coffee#L19) as Kotsu uses this option to mirror templates directory structure in final JSON.

-Will be invoked with injected following parameters:
+Will be invoked with injected values for following arguments:

 * `path` — formed after subtracting `options.baseDir` path of current `src`;
 * `src` — current `src` object.